apache/flink-web/flink-applications.md

   <img src="{{ site.baseurl }}/img/function-state.png" width="350px" />
 </div>

 Application state is a first-class citizen in Flink.
-This is easy to see by looking at all the features that Flink provides in the context of state handling.
+You can see that by looking at all the features that Flink provides in the context of state handling.

-* **Keyed State** and **Operator State**: Flink provides two types of managed state, which are accessed in different contexts.
-Keyed state is always accessed in the context of a key, operator state is accessed in the context of an operator instance.
 * **Multiple State Primitives**: Flink provides state primitives for different data structures, such as atomic values, lists, or maps.
 Developers can choose the state primitive that is most efficient based on the access pattern of the function.
 * **Pluggable State Backends**: Application state is managed in and checkpointed by a pluggable state backend.
-Flink features different state backends that store state in memory or in RocksDB, an efficient embedded on-disk data store.
-Also custom state backends can be plugged in.
+Flink features different state backends that store state in memory or in [RocksDB](https://rocksdb.org/), an efficient embedded on-disk data store.
+Custom state backends can be plugged in as well.
 * **Exactly-once state consistency**: Flink's checkpointing and recovery algorithms guarantee the consistency of application state in case of a failure.
 Hence, failures are transparently handled and do not affect the correctness of an application.
 * **Very Large State**: Flink is able to maintain application state of several terabytes in size due to its asynchronous and incremental checkpoint algorithm.
 * **Scalable Applications**: Flink supports scaling of stateful applications by redistributing the state to more or fewer workers.

 ### Time

 Time is another important ingredient of streaming applications.
-Most event streams have inherent time semantics because each event is produced at a speicific point in time.
+Most event streams have inherent time semantics because each event is produced at a specific point in time.
 Moreover, many common stream computations are based on time, such as windows aggregations, sessionization, pattern detection, and time-based joins.
 An important aspect of stream processing is how an application measures time, i.e., the difference of event-time and processing-time.

 Flink provides a rich set of time-related features.